 Visit GoAccess here.

-journalctl is a command line utility that is used to view log messages in the system journal.
-When used without any parameters or switches, it will show the whole content of the system journal displayed in a pager (less is used by default ).
-Options and filters can be used to modify the output of journalctl.
-Options for instance can control the number of lines displayed, enables ‘follow’ mode, alter the displayed field, indicate a time range, etc. Filters however control the display of services and units information, etc.
+journalctl is a command line tool that enables users to view log messages from the system journal.
+When no specific parameters or switches are provided, it will display the entire system journal in a pager (using less by default).
+However, options and filters can be used to modify the output.
+Options allow users to control the number of lines displayed, enable “follow” mode, change the displayed field, specify a time range, and more.
+Filters, on the other hand, can be used to control the display of information about services and units.

 You can find out more about journalctl in our detailed article here.